PraktikumSoftwareEntwicklung/documentation/jenkinsConfiguration.md

 ## Project Settings

 In your Project go to Configure and the following settings for branch and pull request Detection.
+Make sure you select use commit author in changelog.

 ![Screenshot](img/branchDetection.PNG)